smaclell/smaclell.github.io/_drafts/immutability-and-releases.md

 ===============================================================================

 I think the ideal is if every change is performed consistently, but can adapted as needed.
-I have come to favour completely immutable packages and processes that are light weight and flexible.
+I have come to favour completely immutable packages and light weight flexible processes.
 The core activities ideally does not change, but can be extended or reduced for smaller changes.
 If all changes are small changes then releases should be very similar.
 It is not necessary to have a completely immutable process, but is worthwhile to think of how it could help